The Purpose of the Wilderness Tabernacle: The Covering Materials

 — John 10:1

-It was learned that man's righteousness was as filthy rags, literally blood-stained rags, and that only the righteousness of Christ could cover.
+Man's righteousness is as filthy rags, literally blood-stained rags.
+Only the righteousness of Christ could cover our stain of sin.

 Though your sins are like scarlet,

 The linen is the only one of the four coverings made from plant fiber.
 The other three came from animals.
 The linen was considered a part of the Tabernacle, whereas the other three covers referred to the tent.

 Goat Hair: Mohair